bevacqua/dominus/README.md

 ### `a.attr(name, value)`

 Every element in the collection gets assigned `value` to the attribute property `name`.
+Passing `null` or `undefined` as the `value` will remove the attribute from the DOM element entirely.

 ### `a.attr(attributes)`